This content is viewable by Everyone

 At the heart of the UC information technology accessibility policy and UCSF Web Standards for accessibility is the concept that accessible websites benefit every site visitor with well-designed, easy-to-navigate sites.

-As an educational institution, health care provider and employer, we operate in competition for the attention of professors, potential students, patients, new hires, and others.
+As an educational institution, health care provider, and employer, we operate in competition for the attention of professors, potential learners, patients, new hires, and others.
 If one of them (for example, a talented School of Medicine master’s program applicant or their parent) cannot read our application page, we run the risk of losing that applicant to another university that delivers fully accessible content.

 Services